iheathers/UWA-Sunburst-Family-Tree/README.md

 git branch <branch_name>
 ```

 Replace `<branch_name>` with a descriptive name for your feature.
-For example, if you are adding a login functionality, you can create a branch called `feature/login`.
+For example, if you are adding a login functionality for ticket 123, you can create a branch called `CITS5206-#123`.

 ### Git Checkout and Branch Creation in One Step